 The manufacture of drugs is complex and our third-party manufacturers may encounter difficulties in production.
-If any of our third-party manufacturers encounter such difficulties, our ability to provide supply of STK-001 or our future product candidates for clinical trials, our ability to obtain marketing approval, or our ability to provide supply of our product candidates for patients, if approved, could be delayed or stopped.
+If any of our third-party manufacturers encounter such difficulties, our ability to provide supply of STK-001, the product candidate we select to treat ADOA or our future product candidates for clinical trials, our ability to obtain marketing approval, or our ability to provide supply of our product candidates for patients, if approved, could be delayed or stopped.